fivequarters/fusebit.io/src/_blog/_posts/monkeypatching-http-request.md

 })();
 ```

-Here we see the simplest form of a monkeypatch: a simple module modification where we wrap the call to the `http.request` method, saving the “stock” version in `oldRequest`, and changing the hostname and port in the new one.
+Here we see the simplest form of a monkey patch: a simple module modification where we wrap the call to the `http.request` method, saving the “stock” version in `oldRequest`, and changing the hostname and port in the new one.
 Then we call `oldRequest` at the end, but with the new parameters.

-*Note*: It’s important to always add your monkeypatching before there’s any chance that the code that sends a request runs!
+*Note*: It’s important to always add your monkey patching before there’s any chance that the code that sends a request runs!
 Or, as some libraries do, has a chance to grab a reference to the “old” `.request` or `.get` methods.

 Now our test will work, because the request will hit the local server!